-Small businesses are crucial for growth and innovation in this country, and we want them to take an increasing share of our growing defence budget.
-We are committed to achieving 25% of our procurement spend being with small and medium-sized enterprises by 2020.
-That target is 10% higher than the one set during the last Parliament.
+Small businesses are a crucial engine for growth and innovation in this country, and we are determined that they should play an increasing part in supplying defence.
+We are committed to achieving 25% of our procurement spend with small and medium-sized enterprises by 2020, and that target is 10% higher than the one set during the last Parliament.
+We recently refreshed our SME policy to show how we will work to achieve that.